01-edu/public/subjects/ai/model-selection/README.md

 # Exercise 4: Validation curve and Learning curve

-The goal of this exercise is to learn to analyze the model's performance with two tools:
+The goal of this exercise is to learn how to analyze the model's performance with two tools:

 - Validation curve
 - Learning curve